Inveron/AutoFuzzer/readme.md

         and didnt get detected and scraped.

 note: this script requires that gobuster and nmap are installed on your system.
+Also i put my own path for the wordlist for now, I will change this later.